-Civility, Citizenship and Character Education Curriculum: In 2000, the Legislature enacted the Safe Schools Against Violence in Education (SAVE) initiative which incorporated recommendations of the Task Force on School Violence chaired by Lieutenant Governor Mary Donohue.
-This program was not funded in the 2004-05 school year.
-For 2005-06, a total of \$475,000 is recommended to continue support for the development of curricula in grades K-12 that will instruct children on principles such as honesty, tolerance, personal responsibility, respect for others, observance of laws and rules, courtesy and dignity.
+Civility, Citizenship and Character Education Curriculum: In 2000, the Legislature enacted the Safe Schools Against Violence in Education (SAVE) initiative which incorporated recommendations of the Task force on School Violence chaired by Lieutenant Governor Mary Donohue.
+For 2005-06, a total of \$475,000 is provided to support the development of curricula in grades K-12 that will instruct children on principles such as honesty, tolerance, personal responsibility, respect for others, observance of laws and rules, courtesy and dignity.

 Lunch/Breakfast Programs: A total of \$31.70 million in State funds, the same amount as last year, including support for additional expenses of school breakfast programs for schools with extraordinary needs, is provided to subsidize school lunch and school breakfast programs.
-The Federal share in the School Lunch and Breakfast Program under the Food and Nutrition Fund will equal \$687.00 million for the 2004-05 Federal fiscal year.
+The Federal share in the School Lunch and Breakfast Program under the Food and Nutrition Fund will equal \$687.00 million for the 2005-06 Federal fiscal year.